+We are the designers, and ony suppliers, of the Polycrub.
 We are based in Northmavine, Shetland and are a successful social enterprise.
 This makes us a little different from usual businesses.
 We are a trading arm of Northmavine Community Development Company (NCDC), a charity that works alongside local people to regenerate and develop Northmavine.

 Like traditional businesses we aim to make a profit, but it’s what we do with our profits that sets us apart.
 We reinvest them in Northmavine to create positive social change by supporting community-based projects.

 The ‘Polycrub’ concept began as an NCDC community project in 2008.
 Our community was keen to reduce food miles and grow more fresh produce locally.

 Grant aid from the Climate Challenge Fund meant that we could build 12 community polytunnels in Northmavine.
 Each building was split into shared plots and almost 50 people in our community were able to grow undercover.

 We needed our growing spaces to be able to stand up to the Shetland weather so, before we began the project, we considered design ideas.
 We developed these to create a structure that would withstand our harsh climate.